johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Done: Generate a qr-code when a message is signed so that it can be passed out of the pi.
 Also load modified MEW onto my phone so that I can generate a qr-code for a signed message and pass it into the brick.

-Add GPG Encrypted Messaging utility where encrypted messages are passed in and out of the device using QR-Code.
+Done: Add GPG Encrypted Messaging utility where encrypted messages are passed in and out of the device using QR-Code.
 We will need this so that people can send private keys via email.
 Maybe even something that allows the exchange of encrypted messages on the block chain.
 This should not be too costly if only encrypted private keys are being exchanged this way.